Volunteering Opportunities - Contents

 Mainly through UK based organisations (generally those featured here are charities or non-profit businesses – there are quite a few commercially run companies offering ‘volunteering’).

-- Ethical Volunteering How to avoid being part of the problem, rather than actually helping.
+- Read the International Volunteering report on T0urism Concern archive to avoid being part of the problem, rather than actually helping.

 - VESL, a registered charity sends volunteers on 4-24 week projects in Asia (Sri Lanka, India and Thailand), on education and community development projects.